-Q: I noticed this is not available anymore. can you confirm if this is an issue when reporting our sales from this format?
-We run Customer Orders by Product Report.
+Q: Are COGs values not available anymore on the Customer Orders by Product report?
+Can you confirm if this is an issue when reporting our sales from this format?

 A: This is the correct report for you.
-It will show you how many products were invoiced/credited during specified period.
-It is based on invoice/credit note dates for the period.
-If you see COGS value that means the goods were shipped.
+It will show you how many products were invoiced/credited during a specific period based on invoice/credit note dates.
+If you do not see COGS values displayed in the report, that means the goods have not been shipped yet.

-Q: Is there a chance of overlap of one order into the next quarter? i.e a double up of sales?
+Q: Is there a chance of overlap of one order into the next quarter, i.e. a doubling up of sales?

-A: No, invoice lines are based on invoice date and credit note lines are based on credit note date.
-So no double up should happen.
+A: No, invoice lines are based on the invoice date, and credit note lines are based on the credit note date.
+So, no doubling up should happen.

-Q: Do you know any way of updating the city, states and countries in Customer Orders by Product Report?
+Q: Do you know any way of updating the city, states, and countries in the Customer Orders by Product Report?
 I assume you can't override this information but wanted to check.

 Q: We have been downloading the Customer Orders by Product Report on a monthly basis, but it has come to my attention that our profit margins might be askew because in some months a deposit has been received before the item has been built and allocated.
 This is coming up with a 100% margin.
 Does this mean that the sum of these reports will show a higher than actual average margin?

-A: Yes, this reports shows you data based on when cost is received.
-So if you sold item in one month and didn't include cost of the item (because To date of the report is prior to cost change date, then COGS won't have the value of the cost change that happened next month.
-One report that is shows accumulated cogs regardless of cost change date is sale overview report.
-Please also note that COGS transactions may also be even after shipping date in case of sold goods cost changes with the later effective date.
-When you authorise purchase invoice for received stock in 3 month after stock received, this report will only show you COGS if report date range will actually include purchase invoice date.
+A: Yes, this report shows data based on when cost is received.
+So if you sold an item and didn't include the cost of the item (because the To date of the report is prior to the cost change date), the COGS won't have the value of the cost change that happened the following month.
+One report that shows accumulated COGS regardless of cost change date is the Sale Overview report.
+Note that COGS transactions may also be even after the shipping date in case of sold goods cost changes with a later effective date.
+When you authorise a purchase invoice for received stock three (3) months after the stock was received, this report will only show you COGS if the report date range actually includes the purchase invoice date.